LucaFilipozzi/keycloak-extensions-prototype/README.md

 To use this project:

-1. build the JAR
+1. build the EAR
-2. deploy the JAR into `/path/to/keycloak/standalone/deployments/`
+2. deploy the EAR into `/path/to/keycloak/standalone/deployments/`
 3. use the authenticators and mappers in flows and ampping rules

 ## classes